hphelion/docs.hpcloud.com/Sample Bock - API Specifications.md

 ```
 413 Entity Too Large
 {"overLimit": {"message": "Volume quota exceeded.
-You cannot create a volume of size 1G", "code": 413, "retryAfter": 0}}```**Business Rules**None.
+You cannot create a volume of size 1G", "code": 413, "retryAfter": 0}}```**Business Rules**1.
+When creating a volume from an exsiting snapshot, passing in a size in the create volume call has no effect.
+The size of the snapshot is use to create the new volume.
+Currently, if you use the nova api, you have to specify a size.
+What will actually happen is that the size you specify will be recorded in
+the database and used for describe and quota operations, but the actual bock volume will be the same size as the origin volume.
+This is a bug.

 #### 4.4.2.1 List Volumes##### GET /os-volumesLists the block storage volumes.**Request Data****URL Parameters**
-Required: None.

-Optional: None.
+None.

 **Data Parameters**

-Required:This call does not require a request body.
-Optional:
+This call does not require a request body.
-None.

 **Success Response****Status Code**200 - OK
 **Response Data**JSON
 ```